Grace

 I’m terrified of her, I tell my husband on a walk,

-But, he says, we’ve sworn to stop protesting the infillion
+But, he reminds me, we’ve sworn to stop resisting the

-of our own voices, so let this lamentation be lightened
+of our own voice, so let this lamentation be lightened

 by a joke: “What is the Left’s favorite snack?”